 Each activity has optional standard attributes: a name and an indicator whether a join fault should be suppressed if it occurs.
-See Flow for a full discussion of these two attributes.
+See Flow for a full discussion of the suppressJoinFailure attribute.
+The name attribute is used to provide machine processable names for activities although currently the BPEL specification only makes programmatic use of the names of scope activities.
+The name of a named activity MUST be unique amongst all named activities present within the same immediately enclosing scope.
+This requirement MUST be statically enforced.